svalgaard/mythtv-mini-podcast/README.md

 HOWTO
 -----

-Edit sample.mythpodcast.cfg and copy it to ~/.mythpodcast.cfg Run mythpodcast.py
+Edit <pre>sample.mythpodcast.cfg</pre> and copy it to <pre>~/.mythpodcast.cfg</pre>.
-With the provided sample.mythpodcast.cfg file, you get a file structure similar to what is shown below.
-You can then serve these files using e.g. an apache webserver.
+Running <pre>mythpodcast.py</pre> with the provided sample.mythpodcast.cfg file, you get a file structure similar to what is shown below.
+The files can then subsequently be served using e.g. an apache webserver.

 <pre>
 /share/mythtv/podcast/barbapapa/1028_20130304113800.mp4